Corporate Production Coordinator at Original Productions

 RR: The moment coming to me now is actually rather odd, but here goes…

-Toward the end of my stay in China in 2007, I grew very ill.
+Toward the end of my stay in China, I grew very ill.
 At the time, I was in such a remote location that I was unable to see a doctor.
 I spent nearly a week with a horrendous cough and throat pain that made it difficult to eat, making my last days in China less enjoyable than I planned.

 At the end of the week, I flew to Thailand for the next leg of my internship, and the moment I landed I headed straight for the hospital.
 Magically enough, the only doctor there that spoke fluent English was a throat specialist!
 He diagnosed me with acute tonsillitis, prescribed some ibuprofen and antibiotics, and sent me on my way.